jeremytammik/tbc/a/1880_texture_uv_coord.md

 But, unfortunately, that doesn't always work and I see erroneous UVs elsewhere.
 So I need more information:

-What are the UVs we are getting from Revit - they are not classic UVs so what do they really represent?
+What are the UVs we are getting from Revit &ndash; they are not classic UVs so what do they really represent?
 What is the appropriate algorithm to convert or normalize the UVs based on texture dimensions?
 Is there a function that already does this conversion?
 How does TextureRealWorldOffsetX/Y affect the UVs?